-To get things done and to improve, it is important to focus on getting one thing done at a time.
+The secret of accomplishment is to focus on completing one thing at a time.
 Multitasking is for losers.
 What follows is a response is a short response I gave to someone on Facebook who asked why they can’t ever master one thing.
-It doesn’t go very in depth, but it does provide some key gems of insight.
+It doesn’t go very in-depth, but it does provide some key gems of insight.

-People choose to become a “jack of all trades” for many reasons.
-This is unfortunate, because there is far more money and opportunity to be found in the dedicated pursuit and mastery of one or two activities (mastery being defined as better than 90% of people in that area).
-The rationale for taking this deceivingly ‘diverse’ path is generally a combination of boredom and fear.
+People to become a “jack of all trades” for many reasons.
+This is unfortunate because there is far more money and opportunity in the mastery of one or two activities.
+The rationale for taking this deceivingly ‘diverse’ path is usually a combination of boredom and fear.

-The second reason for people not pursuing mastery is fear.
-The modern person has a fragile ego.
-At the slightest set back or mistake, they crumble, and decide that they would rather quit than suffer the INEVITABLE pain of the mistakes that come with learning.
+The second reason is fear.
+The average person has a frail ego.
+They crumble at the slightest setback.
+These people would rather quit than suffer the INEVITABLE pain of the mistakes that come with learning.
 I used to think this was an issue of arrogance and lack of humility in people.
 I still do, but the difference is that I realize those are symptoms, not causes.

 The real cause is fear of pain and embarrassment.

 The solution to both of these problems is the same: self-discipline and will-power.
 You need to differentiate yourself and sustain that change.
 I don’t know which problem afflicts you, but rest assured it is one or both.